DSkywalk/retroarch-clover/README.md

 - It's recommended to turn your NES Mini off from shell, not during the game

 ## Credits
-Repo Cores by D_Skywalk

 NES Mini port by madmonkey

-NES Mini shell integration by Cluster
+NES Mini shell integration by Cluster.
 Various additions, tweaks and fixes by pcm720

+This Repo Cores are built and modded by D_Skywalk

 RetroArch/libretro project: https://www.libretro.com